 Climb Auckland’s youngest volcano

-Catch the morning ferry to Rangitoto, the one of the city’s most iconic volcanoes, rising up out of the Auckland harbour.
+Catch the morning ferry to Rangitoto, one of the city’s most iconic volcanoes, rising up out of the Auckland harbour.
 Don’t follow the tourists up the regular track to the summit though – take the track to the left and go around the outside of the island, checking out the historical baches (little holiday houses), disused quarry site, loads of volcanic rock and a gorgeous little sandy beach before heading up the back of the volcano to the summit.
 Take a picnic lunch with you to have at the summit while you soak in the sense of achievement and the views.
 Head back down the regular track to the wharf, but don’t miss the detour to the lava caves!
 When you get to the lava caves you’ll see three together.
 Squeeze yourself through the entrance to the middle cave, which is actually quite big inside and you can adventure through it to come back out the track on the other side.

 Walk the coastal track between Takapuna and Milford

 Catch the bus over the Harbour Bridge to Takapuna, the unofficial capital of Auckland’s North Shore.
-The shops and restaurants are clustered around long, white sand beach.
+The shops and restaurants are clustered close to a long, white sand beach.
 Start your walk by heading left along the beach.
 The coastal track is about 3kms long with a great little bay in the middle where you can stop for a swim if you need to cool off.
 Return the same way you came and treat yourself to an ice cream at the Takapuna Beach Cafe.

 Explore downtown Auckland